-NIDDK is refocusing its R15 program.
-R15 applications for NIDDK support received after the October 25, 2018 standard receipt date (January 7, 2019 AIDS and AIDS-related application receipt date) must be submitted to PAR-18-714 "Academic Research Enhancement Award for Undergraduate-Focused Institutions".
+NIDDK has refocused its R15 program.
+Any R15 applications for NIDDK support must be submitted to PAR-21-155 "Academic Research Enhancement Award for Undergraduate-Focused Institutions".
 R15 applicants should also be aware of changes to the NIH AREA/R15 program per NOT-OD-19-015.

-Please note the following important updates to the NIDDK’s R15 program associated with PAR-18-714:
+Please note the following important updates to the NIDDK’s R15 program associated with PAR-21-155:

 - Institutional eligibility is limited to undergraduate-focused institutions or academic components within an institution in which the undergraduate student enrollment is greater than the graduate student enrollment.
 The research team must be composed primarily of undergraduate students.

 - At the time of application submission, all the non-health professional components of the institution together must not have received support from the NIH totaling more than $6 million per year (in both direct and F&A/indirect costs) in 4 of the last 7 years.
 All types of Health Professional Schools are ineligible to apply and are not considered in this calculation.